 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-Australian passport holders can enter Costa Rica without a visa for tourist visits under 90 days.
+Australian passport holders don't need a visa for tourism for less than 90 days.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 For up-to-date information contact the nearest